Kilko64/Gecko_Manager/docs/devlog.md

 "work ---> see the results, if error ---> document on git ---> repeat, else ---> study what i have done ----> work ---> document on git ----> start from zero ----> repeat"

-"and thats how, i lost my sanity" - Kilko64
+"and thats how, i lost my sanity (and my virginity to this project)" - Kilko64